 Children love having a parent at school and parent volunteers are welcome and appreciated.
+Please make sure you communicate with the classroom teacher anytime you want to visit or volunteer in the classroom.
 Anytime you volunteer or visit your child's classroom, please check in at the office where you will receive a name badge to wear while you are in the building.
+All volunteers, not in the direct line of sight or under direct supervision of a classroom teacher must obtain a background check.
+The school must preserve the learning atmosphere in the building.
+For that reason, the school reserves the right to ask a volunteer or visitor to leave the classroom if there is a distraction or disruption of learning.